Polkadot-Blockchain-Academy/pba-content/CONTRIBUTING.md

 1. Install [`evcxr_jupyter`](https://github.com/google/evcxr/tree/HEAD/evcxr_jupyter#installation)
 2. Open the [evcxr_jupyter_pba_example.ipynb](/content-templates/evcxr_jupyter_pba_example.ipynb) with the tool of your choice:
-  - Best-in-class _editing_ support is [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/) over the vanila notebooks tooling.
+  - Best-in-class _editing_ support is [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/) over the vanilla notebooks tooling.
     After install, this can be started with the `jupyter-lab` command in a terminal.
-  - Easiest and likely to be suggested to students to _use_ your noteboooks (but you can edit too!) is the [VSCode plugin](https://github.com/Microsoft/vscode-jupyter).
+  - Easiest and likely to be suggested to students to _use_ your notebooks (but you can edit too!) is the [VSCode plugin](https://github.com/Microsoft/vscode-jupyter).
     Install by searching for this plugin in the VSCode extensions menu.
-	Once installed, as with `evcxr_jupyter` installed, you can select the Rust kernel and start interacting with Rust-based noteboooks like the example.
+	Once installed, as with `evcxr_jupyter` installed, you can select the Rust kernel and start interacting with Rust-based notebooks like the example.

 > TODO: figure out if you can, and document how to use rust-analyzer in VSCode with notebooks.

 ## Editing `reveal-md` slides

-**There is a [base slide template example](./slide-templates/lesson-template-slides.md) that is guhly suggested to use as a base to start all lesson slides.**
+**There is a [base slide template example](./slide-templates/lesson-template-slides.md) that is highly suggested to use as a base to start all lesson slides.**
 This template can be used just copy and change slide by slide the content, and not worry with styling.
 If you do need custom style, please just comment in the slides with a code comment that says as much: